Bangko Sentral ng Pilipinas: Logo

-The 2020 logo of Bangko Sentral ng Pilipinas was first adopted as the central bank's primary logo in November 20, 2020 with the design receiving endorsement by the National Historical Commission of the Philippines (NHCP).
+The 2020 logo of Bangko Sentral ng Pilipinas was first adopted as the central bank's primary logo on November 20, 2020, with the design receiving endorsement by the National Historical Commission of the Philippines (NHCP).
 The circular symbol features a full-bodied gold-colored Philippine eagle based on actual photographs of the bird and three stars.

-The logo featuring a blue and white logo and a more stylized rendition of the eagle, used since May 7, 2010 (concurrently with the 1993 and 2020 logos since May 7, 2010 and November 20, 2020, respectively), is still currently used in currency since the preview of New Generation Currency (NGC) banknotes on November 2010 six months after it was first used.
-It was used on NGC banknotes from the said month of 2010 to December 2022 and coins from November 30, 2017 until the said month of 2022, and on its headquarters in Manila and Security Plant Complex in Quezon City from 2012 to 2022.
+The logo featuring a more stylized rendition of the eagle is still used since March 2010 upon the announcement of an imminent start of print run and subsequent release to the public of New Generation Currency (NGC) from November to December 2010 where an earlier design that is closer to the final during its production was previewed and then unveiled to the public on May 7, 2010.
+Six months after the unveiling, it was used on NGC banknotes printed from its initial batch in November 2010 to December 2022 and coins from November 30, 2017, until the said month of 2022, and on the central bank's headquarters in Manila and Security Plant Complex in Quezon City from 2012 to 2022.
+It is concurrently used with the 1993 and 2020 logos since March 2010 and November 20, 2020, respectively.